Visual Sclerotherapy – Spider Vein Treatment

 - Tiny red blood vessels

-Side effects of spider vein injections usually go away within a few days or weeks.
-Contact your doctor if any irritation occurs for longer than 2 weeks following your procedure.
+These issues usually go away on their own within a few days or weeks.
+We recommend contacting your doctor if any irritation occurs for longer than 2 weeks following your procedure.

 How Can You Prepare for Treatment?